1. Arrive too late at Montserrat Monastery

 - Exhibit in Montserrat

-This is what you need if you want to travel from Barcelona to Montserrat and don’t lose any time at the vending machine at the train station.
+This is what you need if you want to travel from Barcelona to Montserrat and don’t waste any time at the vending machine at the train station (or miss your train as people before you can’t work out how the machine works).

 What is the ToT Montserrat Ticket?